- Academic Scholarships

 - SeriousFun Stipends

 Thanks to the generosity of many alumni, parents and friends, the Phi Kappa Tau Foundation is proud to award a number of academic scholarships each year.
 The deadline for all academic scholarships is April 1.
-A list of criteria and required documents is available in the Scholarship, Stipend and Grant Packet.
+A list of criteria and required documents and application is available online here.

 Thanks to the generosity of Phi Kappa Tau benefactors through the years, nine named endowed scholarships exist, each currently making $1,250 annual awards.
 Applicants must be members returning to school the next year as an undergraduate or graduate student.

 Ten $1,250 scholarships are awarded through the generosity of Charles M. Shaw, UC Berkeley ’49, a geologist by trade and author of several academic publications.
 One of the 10 scholarships is reserved for a student who is majoring in geology, earth sciences or natural resource development.
 Shaw entered Chapter Eternal in 2013.

 One $1,000 scholarship is awarded through the generosity of Past Fraternity National President Gregory D. Hollen, Maryland ’75.

 Six $3,500 scholarships are awarded through the generosity of Paul A. Elfers, Wisconsin-Madison ’24, a charter member of Omega chapter at Wisconsin.
 One of the six scholarships is reserved for an outstanding chapter treasurer.
 Elfers entered Chapter Eternal in 1995.

 Two or more $1,000 scholarships are awarded through the generosity of parents.
 At least one scholarship is awarded to an undergraduate student and one to a graduate student.